If you’re reading this right now, chances are you’ve been asking one or more of these questions…

 These traits seem to be very common among little ones who don’t need a lot of sleep.

-Maybe it’s a case of: “Why sleep when there are soooo many other far more exciting things to do and see??”
+Maybe it’s a case of: “Why sleep when there are so many other – far more exciting – things to see and do??”

 These little ones ADORE being out and about, engaging with the world around them, especially outdoors.
 On the flip side, they can become quite unsettled if they’re stuck indoors for long periods of the day, especially in the same room.
 Boredom is a common cause of unsettledness in general for babies and toddlers – but it’s especially true for these little ones (and they won’t hold back in letting you know either!!).

-⭐ They don’t nap much compared to other babies
+⭐ They don’t nap a lot compared to other babies

 ⭐ They’re VERY wakeful at night